 Netflix has a large slate of original shows coming to the streaming service in 2017.
-Release dates for every single program have yet to be revealed, but returning classics like House of Cards and Orange Is the New Black and newcomers such as Anne and Girlboss will soon be on your screens along with a host of other series.
+Release dates for every single program have yet to be revealed, but returning classics like House of Cards and Orange Is the New Black and newcomers such as The Defenders will soon be on your screens along with a host of other series.

 Last year, Netflix announced it will spend $6 billion in 2017 on content, and the number of hours of original programming is expected to grow from 600 to 1,000.
-In March alone, more than 10 original programs are hitting Netflix, including 13 Reasons Why and Julie's Greenroom.
+In May alone, popular shows like Master of None, Unbreakable Kimmy Schmidt and House of Cards return to screen.
 Shows like Wet Hot American Summer: Ten Years Later, The Crown and Lady Dynamite are expected to return to the streaming service in 2017, although dates have not been specified.

 Here are the original shows coming to Netflix this year.

 Love (March 10): The second season follows Mickey (Gillian Jacobs) as she navigates her relationship with Gus (Paul Rust) and deals with her addiction to sex and love.